 Aging with Hearing Loss

-What is age-related hearing loss?
+What is an age-related hearing loss?

 Age-related hearing loss (presbycusis) is the loss of hearing that gradually occurs in most of us as we grow older.
 It is one of the most common conditions affecting older and elderly adults.